The Journey of Grief

 Jesus Christ has assumed our humanity and conquered the grave through his cross and resurrection.
 The journey of grief is not an exile, but a glorious journey of hope!
 It is in the supernatural grace of hope, lovingly given to us by the Holy Spirit, that redemption, restoration, and life are found.
 In encountering the Risen Christ, the doubts and questions of our hearts are answered, hope takes root and grows, and we make a triumphant return from the land of darkness and death back into the land of light and life.

-In closing, we are released from the prison of grief to travel the journey of grief so that we can arrive at the final destination—grief as a treasured act of love.
-We will explore this final theme in our next article.
+We are released from the prison of grief to travel the journey of grief so that we can arrive at the final destination—grief as a treasured act of love.

-- Read Saved in Hope by Pope Benedict XVI
+Read Saved in Hope (Spi Salvi) by Pope Benedict XVI

 Come Holy Spirit, Father of the Poor, and inflame my heart with hope and courage to travel the journey of grief!
 I give to you my (speak your doubts, fears, and sorrows) as I travel upon this road of tears.
 Come to me, Jesus!
 Meet me along the way!
 Reveal to me your presence and console the sorrow of my heart.
 I declare, in your Sacred and Holy Name, Jesus, that (name the wounds and losses inflicted by grief) are each miraculously healed and redeemed.
 Restore me to life, Jesus.
 Bring me again to the land of the living and to the Father’s embrace!